jambybrillo/aws_partitioner/docs/source/index.rst

 .. note::

-   This training resource is continuously updated to align with the latest AWS best practices.
+   This training resource has been prepared and is maintained by our group to support learning through **AWS Cloud Quest: Cloud
+   Practitioner**.

+   We actively update the content to reflect the latest AWS best practices and to ensure it remains accurate, helpful, and relevant for new learners.

 Contents
 --------